-My name is Alessandra.
-I am running for New York State Senate in District 34, where I was born and raised.
+My name is Alessandra Biaggi, and I’m running for the New York State Senate in District 34, where I was born and raised.

-There are over five times as many Democrats as Republicans in District 34 and yet my opponent leads the Independent Democratic Conference ("IDC"), a group of 8 New York state senators who are elected as Democrats, but then went to Albany to caucus with Republicans and give them control of the state senate, handing control of the State Senate to the GOP.
+There are five times as many Democrats as Republicans in District 34 and yet for seven years, my opponent led the Independent Democratic Conference ("IDC"), a group of 8 New York state senators who ran and were elected as Democrats, but then went to Albany to caucus with Republicans and give them control of the state senate, handing control of the State Senate to the GOP.
 They did this out of self-interest.

-I look forward to getting to know all of you and learning about the issues that matter to you most.
+It has been such a pleasure getting to know so many of you and learning about the issues that matter to you most.
 If we haven’t met yet, I look forward to it!

-Before launching my campaign in January, I served in Governor Andrew Cuomo’s administration in his Counsel’s Office.
-My portfolio focused on the NYS Council for Women & Girls and New York State’s women’s policy agenda.
+Before launching her campaign in January, she served in Governor Andrew Cuomo’s Counsel’s Office focusing on the Council for Women & Girls and New York State’s women’s policy agenda.
 There, she advocated for women’s reproductive health and the passage of the Reproductive Health Act and the Comprehensive Contraceptive Coverage Act.
 She was also a member of the Governor’s Executive clemency team, led bill negotiations across the executive and legislative branches, and worked on health and human service initiatives across multi-state agencies.

-During the 2016 presidential election, I was the Deputy National Operations Director for Hillary Clinton’s campaign.
-Following Hillary’s loss to Trump, I focused on igniting women and millennials to get off the sidelines and into political office, a process which inspired me to design the rituals of mindful democracy, and to create the Take Action Guide for Activism.
+Following Hillary’s loss to Trump, she focused on igniting women and millennials to get off the sidelines and spring into political action, a process which inspired her to design the rituals of mindful democracy, and to create the Take Action Guide for Activism.

-My run for office is preceded by a decade of advocacy, national leadership, and service to the people of New York, interning for Congressman Joseph Crowley (D-NY), the Kings County D.A.’s Office, the U.S. Attorney’s Office for the Southern District of New York.
+Her run for office is preceded by a decade of advocacy, national leadership, and service to the people of New York, interning for Congressman Joseph Crowley (D-NY), the Kings County D.A.’s Office, and the U.S. Attorney’s Office for the Southern District of New York.
 She was a legal fellow for New York State Homes and Community Renewal, working to ensure that families across New York State had access to affordable housing.
 She served as Assistant General Counsel for Governor Cuomo’s Office of Storm Recovery working with small businesses and municipalities to rebuild New York after Hurricane Sandy.

-I'm was a 2015 New Leaders Council (NLC) fellow and sit on NLC’s Advisory Board.
-I'm a member of The New Agenda's Young Women Leadership Council, and have served on the host committee for The Arena.
-I've presented on topics including women in politics, leadership, political strategy, and community organizing for New York University's Women's Initiative, Columbia University, Ladies Get Paid, Rally + Rise, Impact Hub, Solidarity Sundays, Changemaker Chats, the All In Together Campaign, with Diane Von Furstenberg, and NYU with the Lieutenant Governor of New York, Kathleen C. Hochul.
+Alessandra’s primary focus has always been on breaking down the barriers to entry to increase civic engagement, awareness and participation.
+She has also hosted community workshops on topics including women in politics, leadership, and community organizing for New York University's Women's Initiative, Columbia University, Ladies Get Paid, Rally + Rise, Impact Hub, Solidarity Sundays, Changemaker Chats, the All In Together Campaign, with Diane Von Furstenberg, and at NYU with the Lieutenant Governor of New York, Kathleen C. Hochul.